mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

     id = "664619d870c247237f4b86a6-legacy-cluster" # from step 1
   }
   ```
-3. Run `terraform plan -generate-config-out=cluster.tf`.
-This should generate a `cluster.tf` file and display a message similar to `Plan: 1 to import, 0 to add, 0 to change, 0 to destroy`:
+3. Run `terraform plan -generate-config-out=adv_cluster.tf`.
+This should generate a `adv_cluster.tf` file and display a message similar to `Plan: 1 to import, 0 to add, 0 to change, 0 to destroy`:
   ```terraform
   resource "mongodbatlas_advanced_cluster" "this" {
     # ... most attributes are removed for readability of this guide